Team4914/2018-power-up/README.md

 Ready for whatever FIRST can throw at us this year.
 Hopefully.

+For 90% of what you need to know for programming, go to [screensteps live](http://wpilib.screenstepslive.com/s/currentCS).

 ## Branches
 The main branch `master` is for **competition code only**.
 Any changes should be made in their own branch based off `master` so if something goes horribly wrong, the branch can be reverted and the code in `master` is preserved.
 If there is finalized code in a development branch, open a pull request so it can be merged into `master`.
 Only `cyamonide` (Simon) or `suchaHassle` (Jason) will be accepting these.